Swift banner Italian site U.S. site U.K. site

 Overview

-This web site provides a repository of Swift/XRT spectra for every GRB this instrument has detected.
-By default, each GRB will have one spectrum for each of the two instrument modes (Windowed Timing and Photon Counting), provided data in that mode were obtained for the burst.
+This web site provides a repository of Swift-XRT spectra for every GRB this instrument has detected.
+By default, each GRB will have one or two spectra for each of the two instrument modes (Windowed Timing and Photon Counting), provided data in that mode were obtained for the burst.
+There are four ways provided of selecting a GRB to view: a page of thumbnail images for each GRB, a search box (where you can enter a GRB number, or BAT trigger number), a year/month menu and a panel showing the 5 most recently observed GRBs.
+Each of these links to the products page for that burst.

 Once you have selected an object, you will be taken to the products page containing the spectra for that burst.
 If no spectrum is available the products page should explain why.